Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 Layer 1: Havoc NtApi[] auto-routing.
 Six NT functions (NtOpenThreadToken, NtDuplicateToken, NtWaitForSingleObject, NtGetContextThread, NtSetContextThread, NtClose) are declared via DFR as NTDLL$NtXxx.
 Havoc’s CoffeeLdr detects these declarations, matches them against its NtApi[] hash table (34 pre-registered functions in ObjectApi.c lines 91–126), and routes them through its SysNtXxx indirect syscall stub automatically.

 Layer 2: Manual PEB-based resolution.
 Functions NOT in Havoc’s NtApi[] table — NtDelayExecution, LdrLoadDll, RtlAddVectoredExceptionHandler, RtlRemoveVectoredExceptionHandler — are resolved entirely at runtime via PEB walk and PE (Portable Executable — the binary file format that Windows uses for .exe and .dll files) export table parsing.
-No DFR, no IAT entries.
+No DFR, no IAT entries (the Import Address Table is a per-binary table that the Windows loader fills with the resolved addresses of imported functions; an analyst inspecting the binary can read the IAT to see exactly which DLLs and functions the binary depends on, so leaving entries here is an OPSEC tell).
 Function names never appear as strings in the binary; they are resolved by FNV-1a hash constants (for example, NtDelayExecution is 0xD856E554).

 For the manually resolved NT syscalls (currently just NtDelayExecution), NFEXEC builds its own indirect syscall stub: